1979 Belizean general election: Background

-The PUP went into the election with a 13–5 majority, having picked up a seat after the previous election when Toledo District Area Rep. Vicente Choco crossed the floor from the opposition United Democratic Party in 1975.
-The election results confirmed that 13-5 majority.
+The People's United Party (PUP) went into the election with a 13–5 majority, having picked up a seat after the previous election when Toledo District Area Representative Vicente Choco crossed the floor from the opposition United Democratic Party (UDP) in 1975.
+The PUP ran on a platform of seeking independence as soon as possible, while its main rival, the UDP, wanted to delay it pending a resolution of the Guatemalan claim to the colony.